Understanding the MotoNovo Finance Claim: Can You Get a Refund?

 According to the FOS, it can compel the provider to reverse the damage by paying monetary compensation to cover the financial loss, by paying money to acknowledge the impact of the malpractice, or by giving compensation without using money.

-So, is MotoNovo refunding mis-sold contracts?
-Yes!
-The Ombudsman can order a firm to pay for financial losses, add interest on the refunded amount, or cover extra costs incurred by the customer.
+So, is MotoNovo Finance refunding mis-sold contracts?
+Likely.
+The Ombudsman can order a firm to refund the excess interest paid, pay for financial losses, add interest on the refunded amount, or cover extra costs incurred by the customer.
 Non-monetary damages, such as stress or inconvenience, might also be included in the calculation.

 Interest may be added at a rate of 8% simple interest per year for the time you were without your funds.